 I asked three WA residents to give me their take on where to go in Asia.
 It had to be somewhere exotic and it couldn’t be Bali.
 Dream Asian Holiday spots was the brief.

-Blogger Agnes Lim from Taste Travel Talk has this to say.
+Blogger Agnes Lim from Taste Travel Talk has this to say about her top Asian holiday spot.

-How long does it take to fly there from Perth?
+How long does it take to fly to Singapore from Perth?

 “It takes about 5.5 hours.”